HoldenFolk/BikeRentalDApp/M3/Architecture.md

 ## 7. Important scenarios

-The main scenario that the application will facilitate will be the one-time rental of a bike.
+The main scenario facilitated by the application is the rental of a bike.
 We will prompt users to link their Ethereum wallet to their pre-existing account.
 Next, the user will choose a bike and initiate a smart contract with that specific bike.
 The appropriate amount is deducted from the user's wallet to start the bike trip.
 Once the user returns the bike to a station, a response is sent to the smart contract, and the trip terminates.
-Most of the Ethereum held in the smart contract returns to the user's wallet upon trip completion.
+The smart contract then transfers the final trip fee to BIXI and returns the leftover amount from the initial deposit to the user’s Ethereum wallet.

-Here is a sequence diagram representing the process
+Here is a sequence diagram representing the process:

 ![](https://cdn.discordapp.com/attachments/1202351672194773062/1213294331948044288/SequenceDiagram.png?ex=65f4f366&is=65e27e66&hm=de448f9d2027598e62c372b5761fad1dc499574bf47d8a5128c48de314dfbe0b&)